hanboxie/Lab4-Reduced-RISC-V/documentation.md

 The module extend the Immdiate value in an instruction from 12 bits to 32 bits so that ALU module can process the data.
 20 bits of 1/0 is added in front of the immediate

-* note: in the top level, 12 bits should be selected to input in this module instead of the 32 bits instr.
+* note: The immediate is located differently in bne and addi, so ImmSrc is used to determine how to extract immediate from instr.

 ## Step 3: Control Unit module